phumph/competitive_hierarchies/manuscript/competition_v1.md

 As diversity increases, the number of possible indirect interactions in the community scales faster than the number of direct interactions.
 Accordingly, a species may benefit from additional competitors if the net indirect effects dampen direct competition faced by other species [@Levine76a; @Lawlor79a; @Stone91a; @Miller96a; @Wooton94a].
 Such indirect facilitation [@Levine99a] has not been well explored in microbiomes.

 Species-rich communities are more likely to harbor members with traits that have a large ecological impact [@Banerjee18a].
 In microbial communities, strains that secrete diffusible antibiotics, resource substrates, or signaling molecules can alter the fitness of non-producers [@Lee10a; @Gutierrez19a].
 By selecting for more specialized traits involved in resistance or metabolite uptake, these secretions can upend competitive hierarchies and trait distributions that would otherwise occur based on canonical competitive fitness traits.
 If microbial taxa with large indirect impacts are common or rare is unclear [@Banerjee18a].
-Leaf-dwelilng (phyllosphere) bacteria secrete compounds altering growth and survival of nearby bacteria (Lindow and Brandl 2003; Quiñones et al. 2005; Dulla and Lindow 2009; Dulla et al. 2010; Ma et al. 2013) and can co-localize on the leaf surface and interior [Monier05a].
-Thus, there is potential for direct and indirect interactions between competing bacteria to affect phyllosphere community assembly.
+Leaf-dwelling (phyllosphere) bacteria secrete compounds altering growth and survival of nearby bacteria [@Lindow03a; Quinones05a; Dulla09a; Dulla10a] and can co-localize on the leaf surface and interior [Monier05a].
+Thus, there is potential for direct and indirect interactions between competing bacteria to affect community assembly and steady-state patterns of diversity in the phyllosphere.

-Competition need not be purely hierarchical and intransitive loops may arise in species-rich communities whereby numerical dominance cycles at local spatial scales, resulting in community stability [@Rojas-Echenique11a, @Kerr02a].
-Modest intransitivity can buffer against extinction [@Laird06a; @Laird08a; @Rojas-Echenique11a; @Laird14a] and the degree of intransitivity can shape species diversity [@Reichenbach07a].
+Finally, competition need not be purely hierarchical: intransitive loops may arise in species-rich communities whereby numerical dominance cycles at local spatial scales, resulting in community stability [@Rojas-Echenique11a; @Kerr02a].
+Even modest intransitivity can buffer against extinction [@Laird06a; @Laird08a; @Rojas-Echenique11a; @Laird14a] and the degree of intransitivity can shape species diversity [@Reichenbach07a].
 Although intransitivity occurs in microbial systems in the laboratory [@Kerr02a; @Kelsic15a], its occurrence in native microbiome communities is not well characterized [@Lankau11a; @Godoy17a].

-Here, we (1) characterized life history trait variances and co-variances among isolates of a wild endophytic microbiome meta-community, (2) examined how this related to competitive interaction networks, and (3) measured how intransitive competitive asymmetries among strains promoted co-existence.
-We used a natural community of endophytic *Pseudomonas* spp. endophytic bacteria from a native plant (bittercress; Brassicaceae: *Cardamine cordifolia* A. Gray), including a diversity of strains of *P. syringae* [@Morris08a] and *P. fluorescens*.
+To address the various gaps highlighted above, here we (1) characterized life history trait variances and co-variances among isolates of a wild endophytic microbiome meta-community, (2) examined how this related to competitive interaction networks, and (3) measured how intransitive competitive asymmetries among strains promoted co-existence.
+We used a natural community of endophytic *Pseudomonas* spp. endophytic bacteria from a native plant (bittercress; Brassicaceae: *Cardamine cordifolia* A. Gray), including a diversity of strains of *P. syringae* and *P. fluorescens*.

 ### Results